boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 As one can infer from the name, a throughput advice is advisory in nature.
 The advice is provided solely as a hint.

-In order to ease mapping with specific signaling mechanims, allow for future extensions, and ensure consistent use of the advice, a new IANA registry is created in {{sec-iana}}.
+In order to ease mapping with specific signaling mechanisms, allow for future extensions, and ensure consistent use of the advice, a new IANA registry is created in {{sec-iana}}.

 # What's Out?

 This document does not make any assumption about:

-* The type of the network (fixed, cellular, etc.) that terminates a network attachment.
+* The type of network (fixed, cellular, etc.) that terminates a network attachment.
 * The services or applications that are delivered over a network attachment.
 Whether one or multiple services are bound to the same network attachment is deployment specific.
 * How the throughput advice is computed/set.
 * The protocol machinery for validating, refreshing, detecting stale, and flushing out received advices.
 * How applications running over a host can learn the bitrates associated with a network attachment.
 Typically, this can be achieved by invoking a dedicated API.
-However, the exact details of the API is OS-specific and, thus, out of scope of this document.
+However, the exact details of the API(s) is OS-specific and, thus, out of scope of this document.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-This document makes use fo the following term:
+This document makes use of the following term:

 Rate-limit:
 : Used as a generic term to refer to a policy to restrict the maximum bitrate over a network attachment.